 Sinfonias, the Listener's Guide to Classical Music, is a highly selective collection of resources relating mainly to symphonic, chamber and instrumental music from the Middle Ages to the 21st century.
-This site will provide the listener with all the necessary information surrounding composers and their works as well as practical information and even trivial type entertainment focusing on classical music themes.
+This site provides the listener with all the necessary information surrounding composers and their works as well as practical information and even trivial type entertainment focusing on classical music themes.

 The core of Sinfonias is an unorthodox guide to classical music composers, works and recordings in the sense that it does not follow the typical chronological order of the history of western music, neither is divided according to music styles or main instruments for which pieces have been composed.
 The listener is guided from the well-known composers of western music and their works he may already be familiar with to the little known composers and their compositions through biographies, analyses of music pieces and suggested recordings.